What would it be like to take passage on a cemetery railroad?

 - use trains for transport since they were faster than horse-drawn carriages, making Brookwood quicker to reach than other cemeteries even though it was further away

-- transport coffins on separate trains from the mourners, so that 50-60 bodies could be transported at once
+- transport coffins and mourners on separate trains, so that there would be room to transport 50-60 bodies at once

 Broun and Sprye’s plans met with resistance.
 Some felt that it would be too noisy and undignified to hear a train whistle or rattling wheels during funeral services.